OUSSAMAACHICHE/Personal_blog/README.md

 # My Blog

 A modern, responsive blog application built with **React**, **Tailwind CSS**, and **Material UI**.
-Users can create, edit, view, and delete posts, filter by category, and enjoy a seamless dark mode experience.
+Users can create, edit, view, and delete posts, filter by category, search posts, and enjoy a seamless dark mode experience with pagination and persistent preferences.

 ---